baranjajernej/Dynamic-dashboard-in-excel/README.md

 Dynamic daschboard displays the statistical overview of the SPOT (eVEM) portal for year 2020 in an interactive way.

-Main data set in available here - https://spot.gov.si/sl/portal-in-tocke-spot/o-portalu-spot/portal-spot-skozi-stevilke/
+Main data set is available here - https://spot.gov.si/sl/portal-in-tocke-spot/o-portalu-spot/portal-spot-skozi-stevilke/

 [Remark: macros must be enabled.]